MilesMcBain/flippingtables/README.md

 applications that speak markdown.
 It presents two problems for use
 directly:

--   it doesn’t eturn the data it printed invisibly, unlike most methods intended to be used for this purpose.
-This will cause flipping with flip() to stop as soon as this method is hit.
+-   it doesn’t return the data it printed invisibly, unlike most methods intended to be used for this purpose.
+This will cause printing the `.Last.value` with flip() to stop as soon as this method is hit.
 -   it returns an object of a different class which has its own print method.
 R console seems not to like the idea of running through the print dispatch again, so we get nothing.